mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 This directive enables proxying the WebSocket protocol.
 The client must use HTTP/1.1, not the other HTTP protocol versions.
 The default read and send timeouts are set to 60s and can be changed using the `origin_read_timeout` or `origin_send_timeout` directives.

-When `enable_websocket` is not configured, requests with Upgrade header will be rejected and the status code 403 will be returned.
+When `enable_websocket` is not configured, requests with "Upgrade: websocket" header will be rejected and the status code 403 will be returned.

 ### [`error_page`](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page)